mattlewis92/angular-confirmation-popover/README.md

 import {Component, provide} from '@angular/core';
 import {Confirm, ConfirmOptions, Position} from 'angular2-bootstrap-confirm';
 import {PositionService} from 'angular2-bootstrap-confirm/position/position';
-// Or if you're already using the ng2-bootstrap service
+// Or if you're already using the ng2-bootstrap module
 // import {PositionService} from 'ng2-bootstrap/components/position';

 @Component({